dininduviduneth/github-analytics-uu/README.md

 Update the inventory file:

 Copy the IP addresses of the consumer VMs.
 Paste the IP addresses into the inventory file located in the custom_ansible/ folder.

-Configure the consumers:
+Configure the consumer VMs:

 Navigate to the custom_ansible/ folder: